Answers From The Expert

 A I always used to think safety and HR jobs where two different animals completely.
 Well, they are, however the people doing the work are often the same person.

-Prior to joining Vivid, my “safety job” was within an HR department and included workers compensation case management.
+Prior to joining HSI, my “safety job” was within an HR department and included workers compensation case management.
 I thought it was so odd, but it turned out to be a good thing, especially because HR training is compliance driven like safety and the workers compensation management required the same amount of privacy as all personnel issues.

 It seems pretty common now, especially in smaller companies that HR persons are getting the additional job of safety.
 And, sadly they are already overwhelmed with responsibilities; it’s difficult in that many HR folks know little about safety.